Being in debt isn’t fun, and you definitely shouldn’t be taking out personal loans for fun.

 If you’ve got existing high interest debt like an unpaid credit card balance, OCBC’s Debt Consolidation Plan is another option.
 Transfer your existing debt to OCBC and you’ll pay a relatively low interest rate compared to credit card interest (though it’s typically higher than that of a personal loan).

 Why opt for this instead of the Cash-on-Instalments loan?
 Well, if you have already busted your credit limit with OCBC, you won’t be eligible for Cash-on-Instalments.
 Cash-on-Instalments also offers a maximum tenure of 5 years, while the Debt Consolidation Plan offers up to 8 years.

 How long does approval take for OCBC personal loans?

 In order to apply for an OCBC Cash-on-Instalment loan, you need to be an existing OCBC online banking account users.
 If you’re not, you will need to go through the entire process of setting up an OCBC internet banking account.
-Later, approval will be instant and the money will be transferred to a bank account designated by you.
+Later, approval will be instant and the money will be transferred to a bank account chosen by you.

 A word of warning about personal loans